Let’s talk about building a lost-and-found app using Airtable and Glide. Support Ticket System AI Template

 Designing the User Interface: Found Items Screen

 For the “Found Items” screen a tile layout works exceptionally well particularly given the possibility of adding images.
+Why IT Should be the Champion of AI at Work

 Show the “Item Name” “Location Found” and importantly the image of the found item.
+CRM with Financial report (P&L and Inventory)

 A clear image significantly increases the chances of identification.